CiscoDevNet/terraform-provider-cml2/docs/data-sources/node.md

 page_title: "cml2_node Data Source - terraform-provider-cml2"
 subcategory: ""
 description: |-
   A node data source.
 Both, the node id and the lab_id must be provided to retrieve the node data from the controller.
-Note that all of the attributes of the node element are read-only even though the auto-generated schema documentation lists some of them as "optional".
 ---

 # cml2_node (Data Source)

 A node data source.
 Both, the node `id` and the `lab_id` must be provided to retrieve the `node` data from the controller.
-Note that **all** of the attributes of the node element are read-only even though the auto-generated schema documentation lists some of them as "optional".

 ## Example Usage